samhains/samhains.github.io/blog/_posts/intro-fab/2017-10-31-making-a-light.md

 published: true
 ---

-After a couple of months of overcomplicated the simple tasks that I am given at ITP,  I decided I would approach the first Fabrication assignment as simply, and as cheaply as possible.
+After a couple of months of eager  overcomplicating,  I decided I would approach the first Fabrication assignment as simply, and as cheaply as possible.

 **PARTS AND TOOLS**